brooksbenson/eloquent-js/chapter14/chapter14-notes.md

 DOM elements each have their own heights and widths.
 The offset(height|width) properties contain the size that the element takes up, whereas the client(height|width) properties contain the size within the element, that is, the elements size not including its border.

 Getting the precise position of an element on the screen can be done by using the getBoundingClientRect method.
 It returns an object with top, bottom, left, and right properties that indicate the pixel positions of the sides of the element relative to the top left of the screen.
 To get the position relative to the whole document, you can use the pageXOffset pageYOffset value of document.

+### Position

+The position property of style can be used to determine how a particular element is positioned on the page.
+It's default is static; meaning it takes up its normal position on the page and cannot be modified.
+By setting the position to relative, though, you can adjust the distance of the element relative to where it would be positioned if its position were static.
+By modifying the top, right, bottom, and left properties of style, you can adjust where the element is positioned on the page.

+When an elements position is absolute it is removed from the normal flow of the document; meaning it can overlap other elements.
+By setting modifying the top, left, right, and bottom properties of style you can position the element relative to the top left of the first enclosing element whose position property isn't static.

+## Style

+Element nodes have a style property by which you can manipulate that elements style.
+You can target a specific declaration via the style property.

+_specificity_ is a term that refers to how specifically a particular element is targeted.
+If an element is targeted with high specificity and has styles applied to it, then is targeted again with lower specificity and has styles applied to it, then, if any of the styles are contradicting, then style that was applied with highed specificity is chosen.

+## Animations

+The global _requestAnimationFrame_ binding schedules a callback to run once the browser is ready to redraw the DOM, and invokes the callback function with the current time.